 1. Chipped teeth – When a tooth has a small chip, it’s possible to fill the gap using a white filling.
 This will also look like the texture of regular teeth, so you won’t have to be embarrassed about having a chip in your tooth.

 2. Space between teeth – Many patients have a small amount of space between some of their teeth.
-In many cases, dental experts use white fillings to fill this space.
+In many cases, dental professionals will use white fillings to fill this space.
 This is similar to the way fillings are used on chipped teeth, but it’s slightly more delicate.
 When dentists do this, they have to match the shade of your teeth while preserving a smaller, natural-looking gap between your teeth.
 While this solution is more delicate, it’s still a routine procedure that our dentists can perform if you so choose.

 3. Broken or cracked teeth – Dentists can even use white fillings to fix more extreme cracks and breaks.
 As long as the structure of a tooth is somewhat intact, dentists can use fillings to help reinforce the tooth.